Skip to main content

 Specific questions from Seattle residents considering the move to Atlanta.

-How much sunshine does Atlanta actually get?
+How much sunshine does Atlanta actually get compared to Seattle?

-How bad is Atlanta's summer heat?
+How bad is Atlanta's summer heat after Seattle's mild climate?

-Will I miss the water and mountains?
+Will I miss the mountains and water of the Pacific Northwest?

 How does buying a home in Atlanta compare to Seattle?

-Where do Seattle transplants typically land?
+Where do Seattle transplants typically settle in Atlanta?

 Currently serving these Georgia locations